Vahe1994/Vahe1994.github.io/index.md

 Andrei Panferov, Alexandra Volkova, Ionut-Vlad Modoranu, Vage Egiazarian, Mher Safaryan, Dan Alistarh
 [NeurIPS 2025]
 <img src="images/unified_scaling_laws.png"/>
 This paper investigates the interplay between scaling laws and compression formats, exploring whether a unified scaling framework can accurately predict model performance when training occurs over various compressed representations, such as sparse, scalar-quantized, sparse-quantized or even vector-quantized formats.
 Our key contributions include validating a general scaling law formulation and showing that it is applicable both individually but also composably across compression types.
-Based on this, our main finding is demonstrating both theoretically and empirically that there exists a simple "capacity" metric -- based on the representation's ability to fit random Gaussian data -- which can robustly predict parameter efficiency across multiple compressed representations.

 ---